mhkefayati1/Wi2Vi/README.md

-# Sample generated videos of the Wi2Vi model
+# Sample generated videos of the Wi2Vi model (reading Notice note below is highly recommended)

+### Notice: Since playback speed is limited on git, for proper visualization of the results, we recommend downloading the files and playing them on your local machine.

 Files are:
 -  1_Input_CSI_sequence.gif : GIF file containing the CSI samples (Wi2Vi inputs).
 This is the same for both use cases presented in our paper.